 Abstracts will be peer-reviewed and scored on scientific merit, originality, and relevancy to the field of hydrocephalus.

-if you want to submit an abstract (only one submission per author is in order) for the Young Investigators, it is necessary to be an Oral Presentation and you have to state that:
+if you want to submit an abstract for the Young Investigators Award, you have to state that:

 - I receive my degree in less than 3 years